-Whether enjoyed first thing in the morning, or as an easy breakfast-for-dinner, this classic dish of eggs simmered in spicy tomato sauce will both delight and satisfy.
-Be sure to serve your Shakshuka (or, eggs in purgatory) with plenty of crusty bread for dipping!
+This Harissa Shakshuka recipe is a classic dish of eggs simmered in spicy tomato sauce that will both delight and satisfy.
+Be sure to serve your Harissa Shakshuka (or, eggs in purgatory) with plenty of crusty bread for dipping!

 The other day I remembered the New Year’s Resolution I set for myself for 2015.
 Yes, I’m talking about last year, not this year.